Yunxiang-Li/Cpp_Primer/Chapter 2. Variables and Basic Types/Chapter 2. Variables and Basic Types.md

 > int month = 09, day = 07;
 > ```

-The first line's integer is decimal.
+The first line's integers are decimal integers.

-The second line:
+The second line's integers are all octal integers.

+However:

 1. `int month = 09` is invalid, cause octal don't have digit `9`.
-1. `day` is octal.
+2. `day` is an octal integer.

 ## Exercise 2.7